top of page

 Should You Go Into Private Practice?

-Now these reasons are not meant to deter anyone from starting their own business, but are only to present the reality on the other side.
+Ok, this article isn't intended to deter future business owners, but only to present the reality on the other side.
 Private practice gets championed often, and for many it makes a good business.
 But like everything in life, if it sounds too good to be true, it is.
 There are always tradeoffs.

-If the business of private practice is starting to feel overwhelming, consider finding alternative ways to have a thriving career as a therapist.
+If being a business owner is starting to feel overwhelming, consider finding alternative ways to have a thriving career as a therapist.
 There are many innovative group practices that offer unique benefits while providing rewarding and engaging experiences for their therapists.
 I know many personally that promote growth and autonomy in your career while also being part of a fulfilling team experience.
+After all, we truly are much stronger when working together.

 0 comments